irmen/Pyro4/docs/source/tipstricks.rst

 Binary data transfer / file transfer
 ====================================

+.. sidebar:: ...if you do want to use Pyro for this...

+    At the end of this paragraph, a few alternative approaches of reasonably efficient binary data transfer are presented, where (almost) all of the code still uses just Pyro's high level abstractions.

 Pyro is not meant to transfer large amounts of binary data (images, sound files, video clips): the protocol is not designed nor optimized for these kinds of data.
 The occasional transmission of such data is fine (:doc:`flame` even provides a convenience method for that, if you like: